 Annual Report on Work Place Committee Activities

-9 (1) On or before March 1 each year, the chairperson selected by the employer members of the work place committee must submit to the Minister an annual report of the committee’s activities during the 12-month period ending on December 31 of the preceding year.
+9 (1) On or before March 1 each year, the chairperson selected by the employer members of the work place committee must submit to the Head of Compliance and Enforcement an annual report of the committee’s activities during the 12-month period ending on December 31 of the preceding year.